-- Executive Directors: 2/17 - Independent Directors: 9/17
+• Executive Directors: 2/17

+• Independent Directors: 9/17

 The independent Directors represent 52.94% of the Board of Directors, which complies with corporate governance recommendations, which require that the management body consist of a large majority of external Directors and that the number of independent Directors represent at least one-half of the total number of Directors.
+It should be noted that these recommendations have been expressly incorporated in the Regulations of the Board of Directors of the Company, as amended on December 16, 2020.

-- Proprietary Directors: 4/17 - Other External Directors: 2/17
+Proprietary Directors: 4/17

+• Other External Directors: 2/17